-Specifies the distinct media type that the drive must support.
-This media type must match one defined for a drive with the MDMS CREATE DRIVE or MDMS SET DRIVE commands.
+Specifies the distinct media type that the drive must support to be allocated.
+This media type must match one defined for a drive in the media type attribute (for read/write allocation), or in the read only media type attribute (for read-only allocation).